ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecture9.md

 Reconstructing a tree from its Prufer Code
 ===

 It is clear from the above definition that the Prufer code is a list of $$n-2$$ numbers between 1 and $$n$$; it is not clear that any such list of numbers is obtained, nor that any two trees give us a different set of numbers.
 To see this, we describe an inverse algorithm, that constructs a tree on $$n$$ vertices from a Prufer code.

+More explicitly, the inverse algorithm will take as input a Prufer code, and from that Prufer code it will reconstruct the full ordered table of edges we constructed in the Prufer code algorithm.
+It should be clear from the description that the algorithm actually reproduces this table, and not some other table, and hence that the two algorithms are inverse to each other.
+This shows that the Prufer code is a bijection, which proves Cayley's formula, as there are $$n^{n-2}$$ valid Prufer codes on $$n$$ vertices.

 This algorith proceeds by figuring out the corresponding child nodes one by one.
 Recall that any number in our list appeared as a parent node, and so is not a leaf.
 At the first step, we deleted the smallest leaf.
 So the first child node is the smallest number that does not appear on our list.